jaydendavis746-debug/Mern-job-tracker-front-end-project/README.md

 # 👤 Author

 * Built by **jaydendavis746-debug** as a MERN portfolio project.
-* With the collaboration of Ranjith-Jacob with the sign-up and sign-in routes
+* With the collaboration of ranjith-jacob

 ---